-Profit from cannabis could be as big as the entire alcohol industry within three to five years, experts say.
+Profit from the legalization of cannabis could be as big as the entire alcohol industry within three to five years, experts say.
 Even with disruption from craft breweries in the United States in recent years, analysts believe alcohol companies should start watching their backs.
 Both medical and recreational marijuana are becoming legal in the US and its territories, and this has been creating a bold impact in both the cannabis and alcohol industries.

 In Colorado, for example, marijuana sales already surpassed that of alcohol in 2017 specifically in Aspen.
 This disruption brought $11.3 million for cannabis retail while only $10.5 million for alcohol, which experts believe won’t be the only time such a takeover will happen.
 Wherever cannabis becomes legalized, a natural growth in the industry is expected.

 Recreational marijuana is legal in eight states: Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon, and Washington.
 Additionally, Washington DC also legalized recreational use, but the city and Congress are still debating about the program.
 Medical use is legal in Arizona, Arkansas, Connecticut, Delaware, Florida, Hawaii, Illinois, Louisiana, Maryland, Michigan, Minnesota, Montana, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Pennsylvania, Rhode Island, and West Virginia, as well as US territories Guam and Puerto Rico.